Yoga and Stand-Up Paddleboarding on the Colorado

-SUPs + Yoga + Fitness on the Colorado River through Ruby & Westwater Canyons
+Yoga + SUPs + Fitness on the Colorado through Ruby & Westwater Canyons

-Join us for a 4-day 3-night rafting trip adventure on the Colorado River through Ruby and Westwater Canyon.
-You'll be accompanied by Melanie Webb, owner of Sol Fitness Adventures for Stand-up Paddleboarding, inflatable kayaking, hiking and fitness tips.
-The trip will be outfitted with Oar rafts and we'll bring along several stand-up paddle boards to share.
-You can trade time between the paddle boards, inflatable kayaks or relax in the oar rafts.
-Once ashore there will be time for side canyon hiking, stretching and relaxing!
+Join us for a 4-day 3-night rafting trip adventure on the Colorado River through Ruby and Westwater canyons.
+You'll be accompanied by Katie Woods who will lead morning and afternoon yoga sessions.
+You'll have time for learning and playing on our stand-up paddleboards and inflatable kayaks, as well as hiking and relaxing.
+The trip will be outfitted with oar rafts and we'll bring along several stand-up paddle boards and inflatable kayaks to share.
+You can trade time between the paddle boards, inflatable kayaks, or relax in the oar rafts.
+Once ashore there will be time for side-canyon hiking, stretching, yoga, and relaxing!
 Your guides will take care of meal preparation and setting up the kitchen and common area.
-You will enjoy the beauty and grandeur of this section of the Colorado River.
+Get ready to enjoy the beauty and grandeur of this section of the Colorado River.
 It offers memorable sights such as pristine beaches, charming side canyons, and beautiful campsites.

-Ruby and Westwater Canyon is the perfect rafting trip for this type of adventure.
-You get the beauty and thrills of a traditional Colorado River rafting vacation with exciting Class IV and the addition of a calm and gentle rafting experience in Ruby Canyon for paddle boarding and kayaking.
-Ruby and Westwater Canyons are the ultimate location for four-days of paddling, kayaking and rafting fun.
+Ruby and Westwater canyons are the perfect rafting trip for this type of adventure.
+You get the beauty and thrills of a traditional Colorado River rafting vacation with exciting Class IV rapids and the addition of a calm and gentle rafting experience in Ruby Canyon for paddle boarding and kayaking.
+Ruby and Westwater canyons are the ultimate location for four-days of paddling, kayaking and rafting fun.

-Rafting Trip w/Stand-up Paddle Boards and Fitness HIGHLIGHTS
+Rafting Trip w/Stand-up Paddle Boards and Yoga HIGHLIGHTS

 - Great introduction to river rafting trips and stand-up paddle boarding